-Which unexpected costs you will come across when you buy a house and what they cover.
+In this blog we’ll cover which unexpected costs you will come across when you buy a house and what they cover.

-Please note: The figures quoted are only a guide and will depend on a number of factors, however this article gives you a good estimate of what you can expect.
+Please note: The figures quoted are only a guide and will depend on a number of factors, however, this article gives you a good estimate of what you can expect.

 The hidden costs of buying a house include:

 - Stamp Duty

 - Surveyor’s Fees